morgan-j-black/Obsidian-with-Zotero-Academia/Notes/why-obsidian.md

 Here are some of the reasons I love this program...

 1. Very flexible, adaptable, and powerful note taking software
 	- Personal Knowledge Management System or [[Zettelkasten]]
 	- You basically build a personal Wikipedia
 2. You do not require a clear structure, outline, or plan in advance - it evolves with you...I think you need to experience this to see just how cool it is
 3. Free and open source - so it plays well with many other useful apps like https://www.zotero.org/
-4. Lots of great tutorials
+4. Lots of great tutorials.
+I have found it pretty easy to figure out some complex functionality.
 5. Locally stored and 'future proof'
 	- Files are stored in a standard file structure and common file format.
 You can find, open, and edit files without the program
 	- There are ways to make it available across devices, but no one has rights to your stuff!